 How Can I Reduce Involuntary Churn?
 This is one of the most important questions every business owner wants answered.
 When an attempt to charge your client results in a decline, that’s involuntary churn.
-If you’re a subscription or recurring business, they’re the most frustrating customers to lose – the ones that still want your service, but that you can’t get their money.
+If you’re a subscription or recurring business, they’re the most frustrating customers to lose – the ones that still want your service, but whose money you can’t receive.
 Your client wants the service, and you want to serve them, but there is some sort of technical block that is getting in the way.

 In this article, we’ll share advice and tips to help reduce involuntary churn.

 The first place to look is at your payment processor; you want to make sure that there isn’t something systemically broken.
 When a transaction is declined, your payment gateway returns a response code (sometimes called a decline code) that explains what happened with the transaction.
 You may be surprised to discover several issues can be resolved by reconfiguring your CRM, sending more data, or making an adjustment to your payment gateway.

 Here are some common examples of response codes that you might be able to address, and what you can do about them:

 - You need to refer to the Card Issuer

 - Either call the issuing bank for manual authorization or retry at a better day/time.

 - Invalid card: Luhn algorithm failed (MOD – 10)